 Which electric-truck design is the "best" all depends on what sort of truck you're looking for.
 The F-150 Lightning is built to mimic the 2021 F-150 and will blend in as well as any Ford pickup possibly could.
-It's similar to how the GMC Hummer EV takes the classic Hummer look and adds a few twists to adapt it for prospective EV ownership.
+It's similar to how the GMC Hummer EV took the classic Hummer look and added a few twists to adapt it for prospective EV ownership.

 Meanwhile, the Tesla Cybertruck sticks out because it's unlike anything else you'll see on the road.
 But therein lies the difference between the two trucks.
 Ford has built the F-150 to be as practical as a regular gas-powered pickup, while Tesla seems to be pushing the Cybertruck as a fashion statement — a useful one that can do all the truck things you'd expect, but a fashion statement nonetheless.

 Tesla Cybertruck vs Ford F-150 Lightning: Interior

 Ford has filled the F-150 Lightning with a lot of features you'd expect from a modern EV, including a 15.5-inch infotainment screen.
 But unlike the Tesla Cybertruck, which goes for an almost-exclusively touchscreen-based experience, Ford is keeping the physical buttons and dials around.
 In fact, there's even a physical dial built into the screen, just as in the Ford Mustang Mach-E.